drduh/macOS-Security-and-Privacy-Guide/README.md

 **Keychains** are encrypted with a [PBKDF2 derived key](https://en.wikipedia.org/wiki/PBKDF2) and are a _pretty safe_ place to store credentials.
 See also [Breaking into the OS X keychain](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain).

-Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [pwd.sh](https://github.com/drduh/pwd.sh) script).
+Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [drduh/pwd.sh](https://github.com/drduh/pwd.sh) script).

 In addition to passwords, ensure eligible online accounts, such as Github, Google accounts, banking, have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.

 Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.
+See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) and [trmm.net/Yubikey](https://trmm.net/Yubikey).
 One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).

 ## Backup
 Always encrypt files locally before backing them up to external media or online services.
 One way is to use a symmetric cipher with **gpg** and a password of your choosing.